Synkronist/NVL-2-VN/README.txt

 The text file that MUST be filled for the project to work is "NVL-2-VN.txt inside of the "game" directory.

+This project was designed for a 16:9 1080p display.
+I do not know the experience on other display configurations.

 Current features include:
 - Word and page count.